 Of course, the waters around Southwest Florida are teeming with hundreds of species of fish, so if you’re after a specific species, in particular, get in touch with a fishing charter and they should be able to point you in the right direction or even take you right to them.

-What Fish are in Season in Fort Myers?
+What Fish Are in Season in Fort Myers?

 The waters around Fort Myers are productive for anglers year-round, but some fish are more common during certain seasons due to spawning periods and migration patterns.